 The variability in white space, and the use of various markup codes in the transcript, can make the Raw Transcript with Markers a bit difficult to read.
 If you would like to receive a transcript for use outside of the CaptionSync system (for example, to post alongside your video), then you should select the Clean Text Transcript output, in the Advanced Settings section.
 This will result in a clean, consistently formatted transcript being returned to you along with your caption results.
 The Clean Text Transcript will have the extension of .clean.txt, all markers removed, and paragraph breaks only at the start of each new speaker.
 All excess white space and extraneous carriage returns will be removed.
 In general, you will find the Clean Text Transcript much easier to read.

 But remember, do not use the Clean Text Transcript for a Redo, as the missing markup tags in the transcript could cause your results to be poorer – for Redos, go back and get the Raw Transcript with Markers to work from.

 Our system ignores "white space" in the raw transcript when formatting both the caption files and the transcript -- this allows us to accept a wide variety of poorly-formatted transcripts from our transcribers without trouble.
 And, of course, there is no concept of a "paragraph break" in the caption file.

-If you are submitting jobs for transcription only (that is, no caption results), then CaptionSync will automatically return only the Clean Text Transcript file to you.
-The Raw Transcript with Markers file is not available for transcription-only jobs.
+If you are requesting transcription only (that is, no caption results), then CaptionSync will automatically return only the Clean Text Transcript file to you.
+The Raw Transcript with Markers file is not available for transcription-only submissions.

 Having periodic Paragraphs (Carriage Returns/Line Feeds) on the Transcript: